build-guides

 7,300/6,300 MB/s saturates PCIe 4.0 bandwidth — fast enough that game loading times are GPU-bound, not storage-bound

-1TB fills fast with modern titles running 80–150GB each — a 2TB variant at ~$130 is worth considering
+1TB fills fast with modern titles running 80–150GB each — the 2TB variant at ~$390 is worth considering

 Check Price on Amazon

-The SN850X posts 7,300 MB/s sequential reads on PCIe 4.0 x4, which is fast enough that game load times are entirely GPU-bound — you’ll load into the same Elden Ring bonfire in the same time as someone running a PCIe 5.0 drive.
-It occupies the PCIe 4.0 M.2 slot on the X870-I, leaving the PCIe 5.0 slot open for an upgrade later.
+The SN850X posts 7,300 MB/s sequential reads on PCIe 4.0 x4 — fast enough that game load times are entirely GPU-bound.
+It occupies the PCIe 4.0 M.2 slot on the X870-I, leaving the PCIe 5.0 slot open for a future Gen 5 drive upgrade.

 Spec